manubot/rootstock/USAGE.md

 ## AI-assisted authoring

 The workflow [`ai-revision`](.github/workflows/ai-revision.yaml) is available to assist authors in writing their manuscripts.
-It uses large language models to revise the manuscript text, fixing spelling and grammar errors, and improving the sentence structure and the writing style with section-specific prompts.
+It uses large language models to revise the manuscript text, fix spelling and grammar errors, and improve the sentence structure and the writing style with section-specific prompts.
 It is manually triggered by the user (it never runs automatically), and it generates a pull request with suggested revisions.
 Then the user can review these changes and merge the pull request if they are acceptable.
 More information about this tool is available in [this manuscript](https://greenelab.github.io/manubot-gpt-manuscript/).